 Kanopi is a top partner for hospitals and has helped develop over 150 active sites thanks to our continuous improvement team.
 No matter what stage your hospital website is at, our team is prepared to either conduct a full website redesign project or even build it from scratch.

-- Content management system support tailored to user needs—whether you use the Drupal or WordPress CMS, we have experts that can take each platform and customize it to align with your organization’s needs and branding.
+- Content management system support tailored to user needs—whether you use Drupal or WordPress as a CMS, we have experts that can take each platform and customize it to align with your organization’s needs and branding.